kuopinghsu/FreeRTOS-RISCV/README.md

 # FreeRTOS for RISC-V
 ------------------------------------------------------------
-This is an example to test simple-riscv on FreeRTOS
+This is an example to test <A Href="https://github.com/kuopinghsu/simple-riscv">simple-riscv</A> on FreeRTOS

 # Build